 - Introductions (organized entrances, chants, spells outs, etc.) are considered part of the routine and will be timed as part of the performance.
-Team breaks, rituals and traditions need to take place prior to entering the mat. - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures (chest bumps, hands, handshakes, etc.). - Teams should refrain from any type of excessive celebration following the team's performance (team huddles, alternates/coaches entering the competition floor, and/or falling to the ground following the performance). - Teams that fall during skill(s) at the end/after the performance will receive the deductions matching the type of fall.
+Team breaks, rituals and traditions need to take place prior to entering the mat. - · Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures (handshakes, chest bumps, etc.). - Teams should refrain from any type of excessive celebration following the team's performance (team huddles, alternates/coaches entering the competition floor, and/or falling to the ground following the performance).

-Time Limits - 1.0/2.0
+Time Limits - .25/.5/1.0/2.0

 - Timing will begin with the first movement, voice or note of the music, whichever comes first.
 Judges will not issue a deduction until their stopwatches show a time of 3 seconds over the allotted time.
-If a routine has multiple time limits, each section could receive a deduction. - 1 5 Seconds over 1.0 - 6 seconds or more 2.0 - Game Day timing will not include the team spiriting, rallying, jumping, kicking, or tumbling prior to the start of the routine.
+If a routine has multiple time limits, each section could receive a deduction. - 1 5 Seconds over 1.0; 6 seconds or more 2.0 - Game Day timing will not include the team spiriting, rallying, jumping, kicking, tumbling or single-based lifts prior to the start of the routine.
 Game Day Routine timing will end with the last synchronized voice or note of music.
-This would include call backs after the music has ended. - If a routine is retimed as part of a review, the exact time will be used without the 3 second allowance listed above.
+This would include call backs after the music has ended. - Teams have 30 seconds from the team's introduction to start the routine.
+If a team exceeds this time limit, a penalty of a .25-point deduction for 1-5 seconds or a .5-point deduction for 6 seconds and over will be assessed. - If a routine is retimed as part of a review, the exact time will be used without the 3 second allowance listed above.